A bunch of (scattered) tips and resources as I experiment with Vue.

 - The

-function is identical to vue 2.
-In a nutshell, vue 3 allows you to document the events in a similar way toprops
+emitssection in the Options API is new to vue 3, however the core$emitfunction is identical to vue 2.
+In a nutshell, vue 3 allows you to document the events in a similar way toprops. - The

 Components can accept props, which can be JavaScript values of any type.
 But how about template content?